huntdatacenter/docs/docs/administer-science/prices/pricelist.md

 #### HUNT Cloud Price list v4.0 (MAJOR)

-Proposed changes.
-Note that the price list will be reviewed in Lagtun during Tingweek #7, updates are expected.

-The new prices are adjusted based on updated equipment cost since 2021, and evaluations of 2022 usage and rates for Q2-Q3 towards our initial cost-recovery estimates for our v3 price list.
+The new prices are adjusted based on updated equipment cost, and evaluations of 2022 usage and rates for Q2-Q3 towards our initial cost-recovery estimates for our v3 price list.

 *Services updates*